 However, you will not see any conversions if your website or landing page is ineffective.

 In fact, people decide whether or they trust your website within the first 5 seconds of arriving.

-You need to make sure that your website design is attractive, user-friendly and responsive.
+You need to make sure that you have an effective website design that is also attractive, user-friendly, and responsive.